Learn how Adobe managed to let users edit even the biggest files on the web version of its iconic Photoshop app.

 When processing image data, Photoshop iterates over tiles, performing pixel calculations.
 Each calculation can reference multiple tiles.
 The VM is responsible for ensuring that source and destination tiles for the current iteration are in memory, loading them from scratch files as required.
 At the same time, it can flush pages to the scratch files to make room in memory.

-While the concrete implementation details of the VM would go far beyond the scope of this article (and are also proprietary to Adobe), with the high-level description of the solution, we have put you in a position where you can understand how Photoshop can deal with large files.
+While the concrete implementation details of the VM would go far beyond the scope of this document (and are also proprietary to Adobe), with the high-level description of the solution, we have put you in a position where you can understand how Photoshop can deal with large files.
 The origin private file system with its highly performant read and write access to files is a key component of the solution.

 This blog post was reviewed by Oliver Unter Ecker and Rachel Andrew.
 Special thanks to Russell Williams for his excellent documentation on the Photoshop VM.